Many organ builders work at Flentrop all their lives.

 with the existing ones.

-Rinus lives in Sprang-Capelle and has been employed as a tuner/voicer in the southern part of the country.
+Rinus lives in Sprang-Capelle and has worked as a tuner/voicer, mostly

-If asked to select a few highlights he would mention the voicing of the
+If asked to select a few highlights, he would mention the voicing of

 Erik came to Flentrop when he had finished his studies in Civil